 Where can I open a NISA?

-– Banks or securities broker/dealer firms are able to open a NISA account for you.
+– Banks or securities broker/dealer firms in Japan are able to open a NISA account for you.

 – You can invest in listed stocks, funds, ETFs, and REITs.
 If you choose to set up the newer “Tsumitate NISA” then you can only invest in mutual funds.

 – One in a calendar year.
 You can also only contribute to one and may not split the annual allowance between accounts.

 How much can I deposit into a NISA account?

 – “Ordinary NISA” – A maximum of 1.2 Million JPY per year.
 You can invest for either a 5 year period to a maximum of 6 Million JPY.